-If you have coding experience and ready to jump on the project alone just have in your mind the following:
+If you have coding experience and are ready to jump on the project alone just have in your mind the following:

 - Unit Testing: Most languages have unit testing frameworks, and developers should look into one.
 Tests usually run periodically, and most of the time after changes in the source code have happened.
 The more tests run, the better, as a problem can be found faster.

-- Versioning: It offers a range of functionalities, such as storing versions, collaboration, restore, and backup.
+- Versioning: It offers a range of functionalities, such as storing versions, collaboration, restoring, and backup.
 Version control is necessary, especially if a team of developers is working on the app project, and many versions are worked on simultaneously.

 - Share Knowledge: Sharing is caring!
 Developers should share their insights, knowledge, and feedback gained while in the development process.
 That’s the way communities are built and quality software is delivered to happy customers.